NejibK/techExcellence/README.md

-# Welcome to the TechEx Operation Day  (5mn)
+# Welcome to the TechEx Operation Day

 Welcome to the TechExcellence Operation Day and thank you for your interest into AI Chatbots.

-## Login to MS Azure (10mn)
+## Login to MS Azure

-1. Please request your credetials  to the Workshop presenters, to be able to participate to this hand-on workshop (recommended).
+1. Please request your credentials to the workshop presenters, to be able to participate to the hand-on exercises.

 2. Launch your favorit navigator and go to: https://portal.azure.com

-3. Enter username & password that were provided to you.
+3. Enter the username & password that were provided to you.
 You should be forwarded to MS Azure Home portal.

+    - You should have received your credentials via Email, if you registered to this event before Noon.

+    - If you didn't receive your credentials, please let us now.

-4. These Credentials are available for XXXX TIME and enable you to XXXXX SERVICES / BUDGET ...
+    - These Credentials are available for 2 days.

-## Create Ressource needed (10mn)
+## Create Ressource needed

 1. Create a new Web App Bot

-    1.1. "+" symbol should be shown under Azure Services) - or
+    1.1. "+" symbol should be shown under Azure Services - or

     1.1.
 Expand the Menu bar of the left side of the Home portal and click on "+ Create a ressource".